Mburu-Elvis/alx-low_level_programming/0x08-recursion/README.md

 5. ## 4-pow_recursion.c
 - a function that returns the value of x raised to the power of y
 >- recursive function that returns the power of number

+6. ## 5-sqrt_recursion.c
+- a function that returns the natural square root of a number